 However, regardless of whether you have a cesarean or vaginal delivery, your baby may have a noticeable or extreme cone shape if they “dropped” into your pelvis before you deliver.

 The skull of your baby is designed to change shape during this stage.
 Most babies will regain their round appearance in 48 hours.
 Some may take longer.

 Don’t be alarmed if your baby’s skull remains conical longer.
-The skull’s growth plates won’t close entirely until adolescence, so don’t worry.
+The skull’s growth plates won’t close completely until adolescence so don’t worry.

 If the cone shape does not change after a few weeks or you are concerned, make a list and put it in your bag.
 You can then discuss your concerns with your pediatrician at your next wellness visit.

 Between 2 and 3 weeks after birth, your baby’s head will return to its original round shape.
-However, other factors could influence the condition of your baby’s head.
+There are other factors that could influence the shape of your baby’s head, however.
 These are: